kirkofypsi/7DWorkProblemModel/README.md

 # Catalogue of work problems

 Work-related health risks have been since long studied by the science.
-Initially, those studies were almost completely limited to physical work hazards but in the recent decades, the focus has shifted towards mental and social factors and how they affect workers' health.
+Initially, those studies were almost completely limited to physical work hazards but in the recent decades, the focus has shifted towards mental and social factors and how they affect workers' well-being.
 In scientific literature, they are usually referred to as psychosocial stressors or hazards.
 We use instead the simpler term __work problem__ as we want to also cover those work characteristics that prevents employees from achieving self actualization and full satisfaction from work, even if they are not negatively affecting employees' mental health.
 Therefore for us the term __work problem__ means any source of employees' frustration, stress, or dissatisfaction in the workplace.

 Unfortunately, there is an absence in the scientific literature of a reference taxonomy cataloguing all factors leading to dissatisfaction in the workplace, even if we limit ourselves only to psychosocial stressors and physical hazards.
 Numerous attempts were made, most notably the one described in [1] comprising of 53 categories, however, in our opinion they are not covering all relevant dissatisfaction factors and were not derived from analysis of really large datasets of employees opinions (1M+).